War of the Flemish Succession

-The War of the Flemish Succession was a series of feudal conflicts in the mid-thirteenth century between the children of Margaret II, Countess of Flanders.
-They concerned the succession to the countship of two counties, one a fief of the King of France (Flanders) and one a fief of the King of Germany (Hainault).
+The War of the Flemish Succession was a series of feudal conflicts in the mid-thirteenth century between the children of Countess Margaret II of Flanders.
+They concerned the succession to the countship of two counties, one a fief of the king of France (Flanders) and one a fief of the king of Germany (Hainault).

 Origins

-When Baldwin IX, Count of Flanders and Hainault, left on the Fourth Crusade in 1202, he left his western domains under his eldest daughter Joan.
+When Baldwin IX, count of Flanders and Hainault, left on the Fourth Crusade in 1202, he left his western domains under his eldest daughter Joan.
 Joan inherited the counties on Baldwin's death and, despite two marriages, died without heirs in 1244.
 She was succeeded by her younger sister, the aforementioned Margaret.

-Margaret's first marriage, to Bouchard of Avesnes, was annulled in 1221 on orders from Joanna and the excommunication of Bouchard.
+Margaret's first marriage, to Bouchard of Avesnes, was annulled in 1221 on orders from Joan and the excommunication of Bouchard.
 By Bouchard, however, Margaret had already had three children, including John I of Avesnes.
 Nevertheless, in 1223, she remarried.
 With her second husband, William II of Dampierre (d.1231), she also had three children, including William III and Guy of Dampierre.

 The contested division of the rights to Margaret's inheritance between the sons of Avesnes and those of Dampierre were the cause of the conflicts known as the "war of the succession of Flanders and Hainault."